Conflict of Interest Policy

 • Induction training given on conflicts and periodic reminders issued;

-• Procurement policy reviewed by Finance and suppliers monitored for potential conflicts of interest;
+• Procurement policy reviewed by Finance and Suppliers monitored for potential conflicts of interest;

-• Periodic monitoring of conflicts and attestations.
+• Periodic monitoring of conflicts and attestations;

 Disclosure of Conflicts

-Where Multrees considers that the arrangements in place to manage potential or actual conflicts interest are not sufficient to avoid material risk of damage to a Customer’s interest, Multrees will disclose the conflict to the Customer before undertaking any business for the Customer and obtain their consent to act.
+Where Multrees considers that the arrangements in place to manage potential or actual conflicts of interest are not sufficient to avoid material risk of damage to a Customer’s interest, Multrees will disclose the conflict to the Customer before undertaking any business for the Customer and obtain their consent to act.

 If the Customer does not consent, then Multrees will refuse to act for that Customer or for the particular business which causes the conflict.